+7 (707) 051 22 20

 Group speech therapy sessions in Almaty — what you need to know

-When parents bring a child to a speech therapist, they often imagine individual work at a table: cards, a mirror, sound production.
-But there is another, equally effective format — group speech therapy sessions.
+When parents bring their child to a speech therapist, they often imagine individual work at a table: cards, a mirror, sound production.
+But there is another, equally effective format — group sessions with a speech therapist.
 At our center in Almaty, we use mini-groups so that children not only correct their speech but also learn to communicate, negotiate, and listen to each other.
-I'll explain how it works and who it suits.
+Let me explain how it works and who it suits.

-Group speech therapy sessions are not just lessons with peers.
-They are specially designed work in mini-groups of up to 4 children, where each child receives attention while learning to interact.
-We group children by age and speech development level so tasks are challenging yet achievable.
+Group speech therapy sessions are not just lessons in a peer group.
+This is specially designed work in mini-groups of up to 4 children, where each child receives attention but also learns to interact.
+We group children by age and speech development level so that tasks are achievable but require effort.

 How groups are formed and why no more than 4 children

 Group size: maximum 4 children.
-This is not a random number — with a larger group, the speech therapist physically cannot monitor each child's articulation.
-Age-based grouping: we do not mix a three-year-old with a seven-year-old — they have different goals and attention spans.
-Level-based grouping: children with similar disorders (e.g., dyslalia or general speech underdevelopment) work together so that tasks are equally challenging.
-Group dynamics: the composition may change every 2-3 months as progress is made — a child is moved to a more advanced group.
+This is not a random number—with more, the speech therapist physically cannot monitor each child's articulation.
+Age-based grouping: we don't mix a three-year-old with a seven-year-old—they have different goals and attention spans.
+Level-based grouping: children with similar disorders (e.g., dyslalia or general speech underdevelopment) study together so tasks are equally challenging.
+Group dynamics: the composition may change every 2-3 months as progress is made—the child is moved to a more advanced group.

 What speech skills are developed in the group